covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 can be floating point numbers.
 In that case they will be automatically rounded to integers in a way that preserves the total number of contacts.

-For recurrent contact models the matching is fully assortative and exhaustive.
-I.e. each individual meets all others who have the exact same value in all ``assort_by`` variables.
+For recurrent contact models the matching is fully assortative and exhaustive, i.e. each individual meets all others who have the exact same value in all ``assort_by`` variables.
 In that case the values of the Series are not interpreted quantitatively and we just check if they are zero (in which case an individual will not have contacts) or larger than zero (in which case she will meet all people in her group).
+These model functions can be used to turn recurrent contact models on and off or to implement that school classes only meet on weekdays, make sick individuals stay home...

 .. _assort_by: